Tesla, Inc. (TSLA) CEO Elon Musk on Q1 2020 Results - Earnings Call Transcript

 Elon Musk

 Thank you.
 So, Q1 ended up being a strong quarter despite many challenges in the final few weeks.
 This is the first time we have achieved positive GAAP net income in a seasonally weak first quarter.
 Even with all the challenges, we achieved a 20% automotive gross margin, excluding regulatory credits while ramping two major products.
 What we've learned from this is that -- we've obviously learned a lot here.
-For all -- after the Model 3 ramp from three years ago, our new products get run faster and become profitable sooner.
+After the Model 3 ramp from three years ago, our new products get run faster and become profitable sooner.

 In Q1, we produced more Model Ys in the first quarter than Model 3s in Fremont in the first two quarters.
 Thus far, the Model Y ramp has been even faster than the Giga Shanghai ramp in Q1.
 Most surprisingly, as otherwise, we are ahead of the schedule that we were ahead of already.
 Most surprisingly, Model Y was profitable already in its first quarter of production, something we haven't achieved with any product in the past.

 Regarding Autopilot, we released a new software update for traffic lights and stop signs to Early Access Users in March and to all U.S. customers with Full Self-Driving package just last week.
 Our cars will not automatically stop at each stop sign or traffic light until the driver gets a confirmation to proceed.
-I should say that the car is actually cable much more than this, but we are only exposing functionality that we feel quite good about and where we feel it is probably a safety improvement.
+I should say that the car is actually capable of much more than this, but we are only exposing functionality that we feel quite good about and where we feel it is probably a safety improvement.

 We are collecting data from over 1 million intersections every month at this point.
 This number will grow exponentially as more people get the update and as more people start driving again.
 Soon, we will be collecting data from over 1 billion intersections per month.

-All of those -- right.
 All of those confirmations are training under old methods.
 Essentially, the driver went driving and taking action is effectively labeling -- the labeling reality as they drive and making them better and better.
 I think this is an advantage that no one else has, and we're quite literally orders of magnitude more than everyone else combined.

 I think, this is difficult to fully appreciate.
-The reason I say it's very difficult to have a search engine that competes with Google because everyone is training Google all the time with their searches.
+It’s the reason I say it's very difficult to have a search engine that competes with Google because everyone is training Google all the time with their searches.
 So, when you're searching something and you click on a link, you're training Google every time you do that.
 It's very difficult for any new search engine to compete on that basis.

 So, all those confirmations of training and all that, and certain cars will be able to drive through an intersection without a confirmation as well as to make turns.
 And we really feel we're -- I feel extremely confident that it would be possible to do a drive from your home to your office most of the time with no interventions by the end of the year.
-So, this is -- we can almost do this already with the leading-edge Alpha Zero driving the car.
+So, this is -- we can almost do this already with the leading-edge Alpha [indiscernible] driving the car.

 So let's see.
-On other technology fronts, we increased the range of model as an X yet again, this time to 391 miles for Model S and 351 miles for Model X. Actually, we said that, actually, the model -- the real Model S range is 400 miles, but when we did the last EPA test, unfortunately, ATA left, the car door opened and the keys in the car, so the car ended this overnight.
+On other technology fronts, we increased the range of model S and X yet again, this time to 391 miles for Model S and 351 miles for Model X. Actually, we said that, actually, the model -- the real Model S range is 400 miles, but when we did the last EPA test, unfortunately, ATA left the car door open and the keys in the car, so the car - and it did this overnight.

 And so the car actually went into waiting for driver mode and lost 2% of its range.
 And as a result, it had a 391 test.
-As soon as the EPA reopens for testing, we will redo the test, and we're actually confident that we will achieve a 400-mile-or-greater range with the Model S. But to be clear, the Model S, for the past two months -- the true range of the Model s for the past two months has been 400 miles.
+As soon as the EPA reopens for testing, we will redo the test, and we're actually confident that we will achieve a 400-mile-or-greater range with the Model S. But to be clear, the Model S, for the past two months -- the true range of the Model S for the past two months has been 400 miles.

 And of course, we're not stopping there.
-We're looking forward to continuing pushing for improved range over time and improving, handling, acceleration and all those details that make Tesla special.
+We're looking forward to continuing pushing for improved range over time and improving handling, acceleration and all those details that make Tesla special.

-For Model Y, we introduced a revolutionary two-piece -- we're underway casting that we are going to be making a single-piece casting later this year, meaning like essentially the rear third of the body is cast as a single piece, which is no casting of the size of complexity has never been done before.
+For Model Y, we introduced a revolutionary two-piece -- we're underway casting that we are going to be making a single-piece casting later this year, meaning like essentially the rear third of the body is cast as a single piece, which is no casting of the size or complexity has never been done before.

-In fact, there isn't even anything that is on par with the two-piece casting for the Model Y. So, we're really pushing the envelope on vehicle structural, engineering and manufacturing.
-I'm very excited about this approach as it allows us to reduce the weight of the cars and improve NBH.
+In fact, there isn't even anything that is on par with the two-piece casting for the Model Y. So, we're really pushing the envelope on vehicle structural engineering and manufacturing.
+I'm very excited about this approach as it allows us to reduce the weight of the cast and improve NVH.
 It's better in every way essentially.

-We also -- for Model Y, we also introduced a revolutionary new heat pump, which allows the car to have a higher range.
+For Model Y, we also introduced a revolutionary new heat pump, which allows the car to have a higher range.
 So Model Y has remarkable range on par with -- in fact slightly better than, I guess, the Model 3 and just despite being a bigger car that weighs more.
 And the heat pump is a key contributor to that.
 It is especially excellent at low-temperature driving.
 So -- and the feedback we're getting from customers who have received the Model Y thus far has been universally positive.
 We're confident this product will be our best-selling product ever.

-So in conclusion, and just to -- looking forward, I guess this is a forward-looking statement.
-We are absolutely continuing our Model Y capacity expansion at full speed at both Giga Berlin and Giga Shanghai and here in Fremont when they will let us continue.
+So in conclusion, and just to -- looking forward, I guess this is a forward-looking statement we are absolutely continuing our Model Y capacity expansion at full speed at both Giga Berlin and Giga Shanghai and here in Fremont when they will let us continue.

 Localized production in China and in Europe will bring the cost down, making our products even more competitive over time.
 While many other companies are cutting back on investment, we are doing the opposite.
 We're absolutely pedal to the metal on new products and expanding the company.